1757* - 1798

 ![]() |

-George was born in Lincolnshire (another source says Kings Lynn, Norfolk, England) on 22 June 1757 to John Jasper Vancouver and Bridget Berners.
+George was born in Norfolk (4), England on 22 June 1757 (1) to John Jasper Vancouver and Bridget Berners.
+He had two brothers, (John and Charles) and two sisters.

 George Vancouver was 15 years old when he joined the Resolution (with Captain Cook) as midshipman in 1772.
-Serving with him was midshipman William Bligh - later to become famous (or infamous) for the mutiny on the Bounty.
+Also serving with him was midshipman William Bligh - later to become famous (or infamous) for the mutiny on the Bounty.

-Vancouver sailed with Cook on 2 (one source says 3 but we believe he was with Cook only on the 2nd and 3rd voyages) voyages and was witness to the attack by Hawaiian natives that took Cook's life.
+Vancouver sailed with Captain Cook on 2 voyages (3) and was witness to the attack by Hawaiian natives that took Cook's life.

-Vancouver returned to England in 1779 and was promoted to Lieutenant.
+Vancouver returned to England in 1779 and was promoted to Lieutenant a year later.

-Vancouver saw action against both the French and Spanish navies before being given the task of exploring the North West American coastline.
+Between 1780-90 Vancouver saw action against both the Franco-Spanish navies at the Battle of the Saints before being given the task of exploring the North West American coastline.

 In April 1791 Vancouver left England with two ships, the HMS Chatham and Discovery.
 He is said to have landed on the Australian coast but his main mission was not the exploration of New Holland.